axkralj990/Quadcopter-Dev-Project/README.txt

 I have also used many libraries from other Github users.
 All references to the authors are under each subsection of the readme file where the library is used.

+I have created many tools to ease the development process.
+My starting point was the development of the serial graphing monitor.
+This is a necessary tool for analizing signals I work with during the development.
+First I wrote graphing monitor with Python 2.7 and later with C#, since I wanted to learn C# for work purposes.
+Both serial graphing programs are described below.

+<h1> Serial Graphing Monitor </h1>

 <b>1.
-Serial Graphing Monitor</b> is used to visualize the data sent via serial communication.
+Serial Graphing Monitor - Python 2.7</b> is used to visualize the data sent via serial communication.
 I use it to analize the data sent from the MPU6050 IMU connected to Arduino.
 Current code is written for Python 2.7.
 If you want to run it on Python 3 you need to change a couple of things (For example: -Py 2: from Queue import Queue -Py 3: from queue import queue).

 <div align="center">
 <img src="Monitor.jpg" height="500">